7 Ways To Improve Your Home’s IAQ!

 It’s spring!
 Flowers are appearing, trees are blooming, and our cars are turning yellow…wait, what’s that last part?
 Ah yes, the pollen has returned with spring, dousing everything in its powdery yellow substance.

 For those of us with allergies, springtime can be the worst time of the year.
 Despite the beauty that’s growing all around us, the allergens are multiplying in the air, making the first few months of spring utterly miserable.
 Sneezing, sniffing, itchy eyes; pollen’s symptoms know no end!

 If you’ve experienced allergy symptoms, then you know that they can ruin your spring days!
-When allergies hit, most of us seek the comfort of our homes to escape the outside air, yet oftentimes, the air INSIDE your home can be just as bad as it is outside.
+When allergies hit, most of us seek the comfort of our homes to escape the outside air, yet often, the air INSIDE your home can be just as bad as it is outside.

 So how can you make your home safe from seasonal allergies?
 Here are seven tips to help improve your indoor air quality and clear out seasonal pollen.

 1. Dust and Vacuum Frequently

 This may sound obvious, but this is a critical part of keeping allergens at bay!
 With springtime weather, windows and doors are opened more frequently, allowing pollen to enter your home and infiltrate the air.